Charlie Pickering: Television

 In 2008, Pickering co-hosted a show with Michael Chamberlin on The Comedy Channel called The Mansion.
 The series ran for 13 episodes.
 Pickering hosted season 3 of Channel V's travelling game show, Cash Cab.
 From 2009 to 2012, he was a team captain on Network Ten's quiz show Talkin' 'Bout Your Generation, representing Generation X.

 In July 2009, he became a co-host on Network Ten's infotainment program, The Project (originally The 7PM Project), with Carrie Bickmore and Dave Hughes.
 On 12 March 2014, Pickering announced that he was leaving The Project to "find new challenges", and in April 2015 he started hosting a weekly comedy/news satire program on ABC entitled The Weekly with Charlie Pickering.
 In 2018, Charlie hosted Tomorrow Tonight on the ABC with Annabel Crabb.

 Other television appearances include Rove Live, The Glass House, Today, Stand Up!
 (ABC), The 2006 Melbourne International Comedy Festival Gala (Network Ten), @Seven, The Project, Hughesy, We Have a Problem, Show Me the Movie!, Celebrity Name Game and Would I Lie to You?
 Australia.
+In 2025 he appeared as a contestant on Claire Hooper's House Of Games.

 Radio

 Pickering has also worked in Australian radio, including youth radio station Triple J from 2001 to 2003.
 He has been a pundit on Fighting Talk on BBC Radio 5 Live in 2006 and 2007.

-In December 2022, ABC announced that Pickering will host Breakfast on ABC Radio Melbourne on Friday from 2023.
+In December 2022, ABC announced that Pickering will host ABC Radio Melbourne's Breakfast program on Fridays from January 2023, while Sammy J would be hosting the Monday through Thursday shows.
+He remained in the position until December 2023 as it was announced that Sammy J will return to hosting Breakfast five days a week.

+He currently hosts the program Thank God It's Friday on ABC Radio Melbourne, ABC Radio Sydney and ABC Radio National stations, since Richard Glover retired at the end of 2024.